-The 2018 Georgia General Assembly session began on January 8, 2018, and will meet for 40 legislative days.
-Scott Maxwell, legislative liaison for GPHA, will provide periodic reports on legislative activity concerning public health throughout the state legislative session.
+The 2018 Georgia General Assembly session met for 40 days between January 8 and March 29, 2018.
+Scott Maxwell, legislative liaison for GPHA, provided periodic reports on legislative activity concerning public health throughout the state legislative session.

 Legislative Reports for 2018: